hasgeek/events/_rootconf_events/2018-scalable-openfaas.md

 ---
 layout: workshop
 title: "Workshop: Design and implement a scalable application using OpenFaaS"
-subtitle: "Learn to buil and scale applications by building e-commerce site"
+subtitle: "Learn to buil and scale applications by building API's for an e-commerce site"
 datelocation: "19 May 2018, Bangalore"
 city: Bangalore
 start_time: 2018-05-19
 end_time: 2018-05-19
-description: ""
+description: "Build API’s for an e-commerce site (using OpenFaaS framework) and learn how to connect them via UI and scale this application using Docker & K8’s and touch up monitoring which is an in-built component of OpenFaaS."
 boxoffice_item_collection: "e2ea67ca-e20a-4f89-80c9-20641e04c13d"

 instructors: